2024aa05248-coder/MLOPS-A2-Grp18/README.md

-# Assignment 2: End-to-End MLOps Pipeline for Image Classification
+# An End-to-End MLOps Pipeline for Image Classification

 ## Project Overview